 MP for Strangford

-“A loyal, high-attendance DUP MP with a centrist voting tilt who has occasionally rebelled on health and constitutional measures.”
+“A party-loyal DUP MP with high attendance who has occasionally broken ranks on devolution and government bills.”

 Jim Shannon is the Democratic Unionist Party MP for Strangford, first elected in 2010.
-He currently serves on committees linked to the 16 to 19 Academies Bill, the Courts (Remote Hearings) Bill and the Space Industry (Indemnities) Bill, and has a record of high parliamentary attendance and strong party loyalty.
-His voting score places him at the centre of the spectrum (52/100).
+He currently serves on several parliamentary committees, including the 16 to 19 Academies Bill and the Courts (Remote Hearings) Bill, and his voting pattern sits toward the centre with high attendance for a backbench MP.

 Generated 21 February 2026